broadinstitute/gatk/scripts/variantstore/docs/aou/GCP_QOTAS.md

      - Compute Engine API: Persistent Disk Standard (GB)
      - Compute Engine API: VM instances
      - Compute Engine API: CPUs
-  1. will need human intervention, which means that, after you make the request, (or even beforehand, if possible) contact our Google Support Account people and ask them to follow up, examples:
+  1. will need human intervention, which means that, after you make the request, (or even beforehand, if possible) contact our Google Support Account people (via gChat, email, or in our regular meetings) and ask them to follow up, examples:
      - Compute Engine API: In-use IP addresses
      - BigQuery: Create WriteStreamRequests quota for US regions per minute
 - a `@firecloud.org` will not be able to look at the quotas for resources that are in VUMC-managed Google projects (e.g. `aou-genomics-curation-prod`), only Terra-related projects